Saturday morning preview specials: History

 Hanna-Barbera Productions created a half-hour syndicated film called "Here Comes a Star" (1964) with Bill Hanna and Joe Barbera playing themselves promoting its newest series, The Magilla Gorilla Show.
 The program, hosted by You Bet Your Life announcer George Fenneman, offered an inside look at the animation studio and a peek at the upcoming feature, Hey There, It's Yogi Bear.
 The first network preview special was The World of Secret Squirrel and Atom Ant (1965), a 60-minute special airing on NBC in primetime to celebrate Hanna-Barbera's first animated series made for Saturday morning television.

 Decline

 CBS, which had only irregularly carried preview specials, aired its last in 1985.
 The other two major networks continued near-annually.
 NBC's last was in 1991, as by 1992, the network had abandoned cartoons in favor of its teen sitcom block TNBC.
 ABC continued an annual Saturday preview special as part of its TGIF block through the 1990s, finally ending the practice in 1999, TGIF's last year in its original form.

 4Kids Entertainment aired preview specials sporadically for its two blocks, FoxBox and The CW4Kids.
 Neither Fox Kids nor Kids' WB continued the practice as an annual tradition, though both had aired one-off preview specials in the 1990s.

-Because the preview specials incorporated clips from a variety of sources with cross-platform licensing, it was legally impossible to sell them in syndication packages or release them on home video or streaming services.
+For a number of Fox stations that affiliated or became owned by the network in the mid-1990s mainly because of the NFL on Fox, the preview specials were the only time those stations carried any mention of Fox Kids or 4Kids at all because of their preference for weekday and weekend local news, as the blocks actually aired on alternate stations in their markets owned by other parties (and as part of the Fox primetime schedule, those Fox stations could not refuse or offer the preview special to an alternate station), and neither the Fox station or children's block carrying stations promoted the arrangement with advertising during preview specials (unless they were co-owned stations).
+This often left the Fox station in the awkward position of promoting shows they did not carry or had any interest in, and the other station having no ability to use the preview special for their own promotional purposes.